-Over the past decades, we Americans have watched some pretty bizarre and unnerving drug PSAs, haven’t we?
+Over the past decades, we Americans have watched some pretty bizarre and unnerving drug PSAs.
 Remember the moment when Paul Reubens dressed as his iconic character Peewee Herman appeared on screen to teach kids about crack cocaine?
-However, each of us can agree that one of the most compelling and unnerving PSAs of all time was the message from actor Yul Brynner in 1986.
+Each of us can agree that one of the most compelling and unnerving PSAs of all time was the message from actor Yul Brynner in 1986.
 After suffering from endless treatments for lung cancer, all brought on by smoking, the iconic performer urged people to drop their nasty habits and save their lives.
 It was a message that will never be forgotten, for many reasons.
 Let’s take a closer look at how Yul Brynner took one final stab against cigarettes.

 Living through the Message